ray-project/ray/doc/source/serve/advanced.rst

 Scaling Out
 ===========

-To scale out a backend to multiple workers, simply configure the number of replicas.
+To scale out a backend to many instances, simply configure the number of replicas.

 .. code-block:: python